jitterbytes/FreeRTOS_ESP32/1_Tasks/1b_Task_States/README.md

 Understand how tasks can be:
 - Suspended and resumed using vTaskSuspend() and vTaskResume()
 - Deleted dynamically using vTaskDelete()
-- Observed in action using logging or LED behavior
+- Observed in action using logging and LED behavior

 > For Demonstration
 > Task 1 -> Blink Task